rancher/docs/content/rancher/v2.x/en/cluster-admin/volumes-and-storage/out-of-tree-vsphere/_index.md

 ---
-title: Enable Out-of-tree vSphere CPI and CSI on a New Cluster
+title: vSphere Out-of-tree Cloud Provider
-weight: 4
+weight: 10
 ---
 _Available as of v2.5.6_